-- 3.0.3 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions and any services that they contract out to others are discharged having regard to the need to safeguard and promote the welfare of children. - 3.0.4 In all adult safeguarding work, all staff working with the person at risk must take a Think Family approach and establish whether there are children in the family, and whether checks should be made on children and young people who are part of the same household, irrespective of whether they are dependent on care either from the adult at risk or the person alleged to have caused harm.
+- 2.0.3 Section 11 of the Children Act 2004 places duties on a range of organisations and individuals to ensure their functions and any services that they contract out to others are discharged having regard to the need to safeguard and promote the welfare of children. - 2.0.4 Children and young people may be at greater risk of harm, or be in need of additional help, in families where adults have mental health problems, misuse substances or alcohol, where there is domestic abuse, have complex needs or have learning disabilities.
+For further information see Working Together to Safeguard Children. - 2.0.5 The Domestic Abuse Act (2021) states that children from 16 years are considered victims of domestic abuse in their own right.
+However, Abusive behaviour directed at a person under 16 should continue to be dealt with as child abuse rather than domestic abuse - 2.0.6 In all adult safeguarding work, all staff working with the person at risk must take a Think Family approach and establish whether there are children in the family, and whether checks should be made on children and young people who are part of the same household, irrespective of whether they are dependent on care either from the adult at risk or the person alleged to have caused harm.
 Think Family recognises and promotes the importance of a whole-family approach: - No wrong door contact with any service offers an open door into a system of joined-up support.
-This is based on more coordination between adult and children's services. - Looking at the whole family services working with both adults and children take into account family circumstances and responsibilities.
-For example, an alcohol treatment service combines treatment with parenting classes while supervised childcare is provided for the children. - Providing support tailored to need working with families to agree a package of support best suited to their particular situation. - Building on family strengths practitioners work in partnerships with families recognising and promoting resilience and helping them to build their capabilities.
-For example, family group conferencing creates a safe environment where families can identify the reasons for problems, to understand the triggers and the impact of associated behaviours so that solutions can be agreed. - 3.0.5 Children and young people may be at greater risk of harm, or be in need of additional help, in families where adults have mental health problems, misuse substances or alcohol, are in a violent relationship, have complex needs or have learning disabilities.
-For further information see Working Together to Safeguard Children. - 3.0.6 Abuse within families reflects a diverse range of relationships and power dynamics which may affect the causes and impact of abuse.
+This is based on more coordination between adult and children's services - Looking at the whole family services working with both adults and children consider family circumstances and responsibilities.
+For example, an alcohol treatment service combines treatment with parenting classes while supervised childcare is provided for the children - Providing support tailored to need working with families to agree a package of support best suited to their situation - Building on family strengths practitioners work in partnerships with families recognising and promoting resilience and helping them to build their capabilities.
+For example, family group conferencing creates a safe environment where families can identify the reasons for problems, to understand the triggers and the impact of associated behaviours so that solutions can be agreed - 2.0.7 Abuse within families reflects a diverse range of relationships and power dynamics which may affect the causes and impact of abuse.
 These can challenge professionals to work across multi-disciplinary boundaries in order to protect all those at risk.
 In particular, staff may be assisted by using Domestic Abuse risk management tools as well as safeguarding risk management tools.
-Staff providing services to adults, children and families should have appropriate training whereby they are able to identify risks and abuse to children and vulnerable adults.
+Staff providing services to adults, children and families should have appropriate training whereby they are able to identify risks and abuse to children and adults at risk - 2.0.8 High risk domestic abuse cases should be referred to MARAC (multi-agency risk assessment conference); a regular, confidential, local meeting to discuss high risk domestic abuse cases.
+It is attended by Police, Health, Child Protection, Housing and other relevant agencies, with victims represented by an Independent Domestic Abuse